Andrey-Kachow/Kladezz/kladezz/Natural_Language_Programming/README.md

 Making the language whitespace sensitive.
 As well as indentation sensitive.

-On the other hand consider the following snippet of a draft Natural Language Code:
+On the other hand, consider the following snippet of a draft Natural Language Code:

 ```